University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Read_QC/read-qc.md

 {:.no_toc}

 * *By allowing trimmomatic to use it's default of all possible cores (2 CPUs/cores in our case), how much quicker does trimmomatic finish?*
 * *Does it matter what order the trimming steps are specified?
 Try specifying `MINLEN` before `ILLUMINACLIP` and then at the end.
-What happend and why?*
+What happened and why?*
 * *How many read pairs survived all the trimming and length filters?*

 ### fastp